 After the methamphetamine pills are brought across the border into Thailand they are sold to larger dealers for around 30 cents a piece, They in turn sell them large dealers in Bangkok for about 50 cents.
 By the time they reach the streets of Bangkok they sell for between $2.50 and $6 a pill.

-The methamphetamine trade is controlled by organized crime syndicates that are often run by or protected by powerful civilian or military figures.
-People in villages in along the Burmese-Thai border are involved in production and smuggling.
+In the late 2000s and early 2010s, the methamphetamine trade was controlled by organized crime syndicates that were often run by or protected by powerful civilian or military figures.
+People in villages in along the Myanmar-Thai border are involved in production and smuggling.
 Once a village headmen was arrested with 1 million methamphetamine pills in his possession.

 Text Sources: New York Times, Washington Post, Los Angeles Times, Times of London, Lonely Planet Guides, The Irrawaddy, Myanmar Travel Information Compton’s Encyclopedia, The Guardian, National Geographic, Smithsonian magazine, The New Yorker, Time, Newsweek, Reuters, AP, AFP, Wall Street Journal, The Atlantic Monthly, The Economist, Global Viewpoint (Christian Science Monitor), Foreign Policy, burmalibrary.org, burmanet.org, Wikipedia, BBC, CNN, NBC News, Fox News and various books and other publications.